 Code Review Comments per Convoy

 Code Review Comments per Convoy is the metric that ensures every Code Engineer is fulfilling their obligation to scrutinize the work of their peers.
-Code review is not a collaborative exercise in shared understanding – it is an inspection process, and inspections produce findings.
-The number of findings produced is the most reliable indicator of inspection thoroughness.
-A Code Engineer who reviews a pull request and leaves zero comments has either reviewed code so perfect it has never existed, or has failed in their duty to inspect.
+Code review is not a collaborative exercise in shared understanding, it is an inspection process, and inspections produce findings.
+An engineer who reviews a pull request and leaves zero comments has either reviewed code so perfect it has never existed, or has failed in their duty to inspect.
 SADMF assumes the latter.

 Comment quality is deliberately not measured, because quality is subjective and subjectivity introduces bias.
 A comment that says “rename this variable” counts the same as a comment that identifies a critical security vulnerability, and this equality is by design.
 Measuring comment quality would require someone to evaluate the evaluators, creating an infinite regression of oversight that even SADMF recognizes as impractical.
 Instead, the framework trusts that a sufficiently high volume of comments will statistically contain an adequate number of meaningful ones.
 This is the same principle behind Conflict Arbitration: when enough forces collide, the strongest outcomes survive.